SaltMod: Rationale

 There is a need for a computer program that is easier to operate and that requires a simpler data structure than most currently available models.
 Therefore, the SaltModod program was designed keeping in mind a relative simplicity of operation to facilitate the use by field technicians, engineers and project planners instead of specialized geo-hydrologists.

 It aims at using input data that are generally available, or that can be estimated with reasonable accuracy, or that can be measured with relative ease.
 Although the calculations are done numerically and have to be repeated many times, the final results can be checked by hand using the formulas in the manual.

 SaltMod's objective is to predict the long-term hydro-salinity in terms of general trends, not to arrive at exact predictions of how, for example, the situation would be on the first of April in ten years from now.

 Further, SaltMod gives the option of the re-use of drainage and well water (e.g. for irrigation) and it can account for farmers' response to waterlogging, soil salinity, water scarcity and over-pumping from the aquifer.
 Also it offers the possibility to introduce subsurface drainage systems at varying depths and with varying capacity so that they can be optimized.

 Other features of Saltmod are found in the next section.

 Principles

 Seasonal approach

 The computation method Saltmod is based on seasonal water balances of agricultural lands.
 Four seasons in one year can be distinguished, e.g. dry, wet, cold, hot, irrigation or fallow seasons.
 The number of seasons (Ns) can be chosen between a minimum of one and a maximum of four.
-The larger the number of seasons becomes, the larger is the number of input data required.
+The larger the number of seasons becomes, the larger the number of input data required.
 The duration of each season (Ts) is given in number of months (0 < Ts < 12).
 Day to day water balances are not considered for several reasons: